 Benefits of Learning with Legos and Blocks | Child Development

 As a mom of two young girls and former elementary education teacher, I’ve used both Legos and blocks in many lessons.
 Not only do these items benefit the child’s imagination, but also fine motor skills in preschoolers and young children.
-Being able to grasp these items and move them around allows the child to develop skills needed later in life.
+Being able to grasp these items and move them around allows the child to develop the skills needed later in life.

 At a young age, children need to be given the opportunity to develop their fine motor skills and building gives them that option through play.
 Using their small hands and finger muscles children are able to manipulate Legos and Blocks to coordinate towers.
 I know many parents who are not a fan of Legos or Blocks, honestly, I can’t blame them!
 Have you ever stepped on one?
 OUCH!!
 But what better way to allow your child to develop a skill by allowing them to play?